 Application Info: It is anticipated that Cosmic Physics Center Fellowships will be solicited twice yearly.
-The current round of applications closes on March 01, 2021.
-We expect the next call for applications to take place in the fall of 2021.
+The current round of applications closed on Monday December 6, 2021.
+We expect the next call for applications to occur in the spring or early summer of 2022.

 Contact email: email@example.com

 Fermilab offers the Cosmic Physics Center Fellowships to outstanding researchers in the areas of cosmology, particle astrophysics, and other topics in the Cosmic Frontier.
 We seek researchers with a doctorate in physics, astrophysics, or related fields who will work with Fermilab scientists and leverage Fermilab resources to make a major contribution to the Cosmic Frontier Program at the laboratory.
 Fellows will pursue novel concepts that enhance the current program at Fermilab and participate in current and future Fermilab experimental and theory efforts.
 Fellows are expected to spend significant time at Fermilab (2 weeks to 6 months), with the goal of expanding and sustaining an intellectual center of excellence within the laboratory.
 Fellows may receive support for travel and accommodations at Fermilab.

 - Track 1: Support for experimental or theoretical researchers wishing to pursue novel concepts with Fermilab scientific staff to enhance or strengthen the current program at Fermilab.

 - Track 2: Support for researchers transitioning to the Cosmic Frontier from other fields, e.g., from the Energy Frontier, Intensity Frontier, Nuclear Physics, etc.

 - Track 3: Support for researchers seeking hands-on experience with instrumentation or who play a critical role in R&D, projects, or operations.

 - Ph.D. in Physics, Astrophysics, or other closely related field.